 To consume marijuana, there are many different methods available to you.
 When newbies consider using cannabis, the idea of “weed” or “pot” stirs images of hippies with joints and bongs; However, smoking isn’t the only way to consume it; there are also patches, pills, edibles, and topicals.
 The dosage and strain best for each individual’s needs will vary.
 For this reason we urge you to research the subject thoroughly and consult a professional.

 The diversity of products available today is continuing to grow and develop as people become more aware of the beneficial therapeutic effects that cannabis has to offer.
-Why don’t you take a look at our store to browse our selection and see for yourself!
+If you live in the San Francisco Bay area, why don’t you take a look at our store to browse our selection and see for yourself?

 Bibliography and Recommended Reading